herpeslurpy/space-trader/manual.md

 and the price per unit of each product.

 The other two parts of your display aren't especially worth going into detail about, for now.

+Currently there is no proper system in place to rename your character or ship;
+For now you can force it in by editing the first and third lines in player.sav, respectively.

 Pressing `e` while not doing anything special (jumping, browsing the market, etc.) will immediately quit the game, saving your data.